AlecTraas/computational-geo-lab/Portfolios/Matthew.md

 ## Week 7

 For this week, I mainly focused on preparing materials to demonstrate the PageRank algorithm for the Math Club meeting yesterday.
 To demonstrate the PageRank algorithm, I drew out a scaled down network that I could run through a couple iterations of PageRank to showcase the algorithm's general idea and purpose.
 In order to showcase the shifting PageRanks of each node, I used Cheerios to represent the weight / pagerank of each node during each iteration.
 Thus after each iteration, I would rearrange the Cheerios across the nodes to showcase the pageRank of each node changing.
+In addition to this physical visual, I also created a couple of slides to showcase the formula used to find the pageRanks, as well as listing out PageRank values of this graph as we continue to iterate this algorithm.
+[Link to slides](https://docs.google.com/presentation/d/1tQokZxLaw0Vm2p3h4fergDCG6TZ40C4z1ovSASbx-jE/edit?usp=sharing)

 ![430E367E-E338-40CD-BC51-A4A5207C71C3_1_105_c](https://github.com/AlecTraas/computational-geo-lab/assets/158364295/cd2b1e69-c7f3-4c25-a327-682c048342fa)

-*Weighted digraph visual I used as a basis to showcase the PageRank algorithm, representing the weights / pageranks as the amount of Cheerios*
+<sub>*Weighted digraph visual I used as a basis to showcase the PageRank algorithm, representing the weights / pageranks as the amount of Cheerios*</sub>